Love to travel? Love to read travel diaries? Then you'll love today's classic post from Physician on Fire. Enjoy!

 Our Slow Travel Fail

 I spied a four-day CME conference on Hawaii’s Big Island.
-We had visited Hawaii a couple times, but had never been to the Big Island, and our boys had never set foot on a single Hawaiian isle, so we made plans to go as a family.
+We had visited Hawaii a couple of times but had never been to the Big Island, and our boys had never set foot on a single Hawaiian isle, so we made plans to go as a family.

 If you’re going to fly all that way and cross four time zones, you might as well stay a while if you can.
 And we can.
 I don’t work that much these days, and our boys’ school is lenient with our time away, so we planned a long trip.
 A 23-day long trip to be exact.